 The question here is about the option of the President and the Supreme Court to re-submit the bills to the National Council.
 There are two distinct positions: one is that of the National Council, which is that this option is between accepting the amendments and opinions of the National Council, in which case no re-submission is necessary; the second possibility is that the President and the Supreme Council reject the opinions of the National Council, in which case re-submission to the National Council is necessary.
-The second opinion is that of the Council of Ministers, insisting that this option is not tied to any condition and that even if the President and the Supreme Council want to override the National Council's opinions, re-submission is optional, and abandoning it does not affect the validity of the legislative procedures and does not affect the value of the resulting law.
+The second opinion is that of the Council of Ministers, insisting that this option is not tied to any condition and that even if the President and the Supreme Council want to override the National Council's opinions, re-submission is optional, and abandoning it does not affect the value of the resulting law.